mralexbeard/MrAlexBeardWebsite/site/content/_index.md

 values:
   heading: 'His Values:'
   text: >-
-    Alex firmly believes that everyone has the power to lead, that societal pressure and impostor syndrome often get the best of us, leading to poor decision making and, in turn, poor leadership.
+    Alex firmly believes that everyone has the power to lead, that poor training, societal pressure, and impostor syndrome often get the best of us, leading to poor decision making and, in turn, poor leadership.
+Click below to find out more...
 ---